im-n1/eagle/README.rst

     ~ eagle -a "make yo bed"  # Adds a todo
-    ~ eagle -a "make yo bed" today  # Adds a todo task for today ~ eagle -a "make yo bed" tomorrow  # Adds a todo task for tomorrow ~ eagle -a "make yo bed" 1d  # Adds todo for each day ~ eagle -a "make yo sis bed" @20/1/2050  # Adds todo on 20th January 2050 ~ eagle -a "make yo sis bed" @20/1  # Adds todo on 20th January this year
+    ~ eagle -a "make yo bed" today  # Adds a todo task for today ~ eagle -a "make yo bed" tomorrow  # Adds a todo task for tomorrow ~ eagle -a "make yo bed" wed  # Adds a todo task for nearest Wednesday ~ eagle -a "make yo bed" 1d  # Adds todo for each day ~ eagle -a "make yo sis bed" @20/1/2050  # Adds todo on 20th January 2050 ~ eagle -a "make yo sis bed" @20/1  # Adds todo on 20th January this year